typst/typst/docs/src/guides/guide-for-latex-users.md

 orders of magnitude, so give it a try!

 ## How do I load packages? { #packages }
-Typst comes with many batteries included, so for may popular libraries that must be imported in LaTeX there's a good chance that you will find equivqlent functionalities in the vanilla Typst ecosystem, no imports needed.
+Typst is "batteries included," so the equivalent of many popular LaTeX packages is built right-in.
 Below, we compiled a table with frequently loaded packages and their corresponding Typst functions.

 | LaTeX Package                   | Typst Alternative                                                    |
 |:--------------------------------|:---------------------------------------------------------------------|